Home Insurance and Interior Home Quality: Economy vs. Builder's Grade vs. Custom vs. Designer Grade?

 Designer grade interiors have expensive lighting fixtures and the maximum number of electrical outlets.
 The plumbing will feature high-quality fixtures installed with skilled workmanship.

 A luxury grade home will have an optimal combination of the best-quality floor materials.
-Floors may be made of hardwoods, marble and granite tile, designer carpeting, or terrazzo.
+Floors may be hardwoods, marble and granite tile, designer carpeting, or terrazzo.

 Knowing what interior grade rating your home finishings have can help you determine how much coverage you need for the replacement cost value on your homeowner's insurance.
 You'll have peace of mind knowing that you're not over- or underinsured, and have the right amount of protection in place in the event of a total loss.